Launch of Climate Information for Resilient Tea Production (CI4T) Project

 CI4Tea is a ten month research project funded by the UK Natural Environment Research Council and the Department for International Development under the FCFA Applied Research Fund.
-This work is led by the University of Leads, UK.
+This work is led by the University of Leeds, UK.
 Project deliverables include climate information briefs for tea sector stakeholders and specific Malawi and Kenya Tea sector adaptation analysis.
 The targeted dissemination of briefing papers will form a key component of the project to ensure that outputs address the particular needs identified during research phase.

 The project lead is Professor Andrew Dougill (email@example.com)